uokoroo/PetERP/README.md

-# AUN ERP RESTful API Implementation
+#RESTful API Implementation

 ## Abstract:
-This project proposes the development of a proof of concept and implementation of a RESTful API for the AUN ERP system.
+This project proposes the development of a proof of concept and implementation of a RESTful API for the ERP system.
 Currently, the ERP system is supported by database objects within a PostgreSQL database.
 Introducing a RESTful API on top of the existing database offers numerous benefits, including improved interoperability, maintenance, and flexibility.
-By providing a quick and responsive interface, this API aims to meet the growing needs of the AUN ERP system and serve as the foundation for next-generation applications for students, faculty, and staff.
+By providing a quick and responsive interface, this API aims to meet the growing needs of the ERP system and serve as the foundation for next-generation applications for students, faculty, and staff.

 ## Key Components:
 - **API:** The RESTful API will serve as the primary interface for interacting with the AUN ERP system.
 - **PostgREST:** Leveraging PostgREST to automatically generate a RESTful API from the PostgreSQL database schema.
 - **PostgreSQL:** Utilizing PostgreSQL as the underlying database management system for storing ERP data.
-- **ERP System:** Integrating the API with the existing AUN ERP system to enhance its functionality and accessibility.
+- **ERP System:** Integrating the API with the existing ERP system to enhance its functionality and accessibility.

 ## Purpose:
-The purpose of this project is to enhance the AUN ERP system by implementing a modern and efficient RESTful API.
+The purpose of this project is to enhance the ERP system by implementing a modern and efficient RESTful API.
 By doing so, we aim to improve interoperability, simplify maintenance tasks, and provide a more flexible interface for users.
-This API will cater to the evolving needs of students, faculty, and staff at AUN, laying the groundwork for future advancements and innovations in ERP application development.
+This API will cater to the evolving needs of students, faculty, and staff at, laying the groundwork for future advancements and innovations in ERP application development.

 ## Features:
 - Expose CRUD (Create, Read, Update, Delete) operations for ERP data entities via HTTP endpoints.